HimaniPant17/Analytics-using-Python---Home-Loan/README.md

 # Analytics using Python-Home loan eligibility
 A loan is a form of debt incurred by an individual or other entity.
 The lender—usually a corporation, financial institution, or government—advances a sum of money to the borrower.
 In return, the borrower agrees to a certain set of terms including any finance charges, interest, repayment date, and other conditions

-Types of Loan are.
+Types of Loan are:
--Personal Loans
+1.Personal Loans
--Credit Card Loans
+2.Credit Card Loans
--Home Loans
+3.Home Loans
--Car Loans
+4.Car Loans
--Gold Loans
+5.Gold Loans
--Small Business Loans, etc.
+6.Small Business Loans, etc.

 Performed EDA on a home loan dataset and created visualizations using seaborn library to analyze the factors affecting home loan eligibility.